 - What if you don’t get the promotion that you desire?

 - What if you are still doing the same thing at the same place as where you are right now in the next 5 years?

 - Are you going to repeat this year exactly like your last year?

 - Are you going to do nothing and let life controls you?

-When you imagine the future that you want, it gives you a sense of pleasure and motivation.
+When you see yourself NOT living the future you want, it gives you pain.